MasterSigmar/swr-request-generator/README.md

 3. If you can only download the swagger json file, that's fine, just put the json file into your project and fill in your file path in the data field of the config file.
 4. Run `npm run codegen` then you can find output file in your output dir

-> if your swagger url need basic auth, just run `npm run codegen -- -a "Basic #basicAuthHeader"`
+> if your swagger url need basic auth, just run `npm run codegen -- -a "Basic #basicAuthHeader"` <br>
 > if you're running on windows, just run `npm run codegen -- -w`

 ### 👀 Example